English coffeehouses in the 17th and 18th centuries: Financial markets

+Frequent consumption of ale and beer was common in England until the time when water safe to drink became available.
+(Note: A. Lynn Martin points to Benjamin Franklin's account of working in a London printing house in the 1720s: "We had an Alehouse Boy who attended always in the House to supply the Workmen.
+My Companion at the Press drank every day a Pint before Breakfast; a Pint at Breakfast with his Bread and Cheese; a Pint between Breakfast and Dinner; a Pint at Dinner; a Pint in the Afternoon about Six o'clock, and another when he had done his Day's Work.")
+The historian Matthew Green claims that: "until the mid-seventeenth century, most people in England were either slightly – or very – drunk all of the time", and that:

-Frequent consumption of ale and beer was common up until the mid-seventeenth century in England.
-Most people favored watered-down ale or beer instead of London's river water.
-The arrival of coffee triggered a dawn of sobriety that laid the foundations for truly spectacular economic growth in the decades that followed as people thought clearly for the first time.
-The stock exchange, insurance industry, and auctioneering: all burst into life in 17th-century coffeehouses — in Jonathan's, Lloyd's, and Garraway's — spawning the credit, security, and markets that facilitated the dramatic expansion of Britain's network of global trade in Asia, Africa and America.
+The arrival of coffee ... triggered a dawn of sobriety that laid the foundations for truly spectacular economic growth in the decades that followed as people thought clearly for the first time.
+The stock exchange, insurance industry, and auctioneering: all burst into life in 17th-century coffeehouses – in Jonathan's, Lloyd's, and Garraway's – spawning the credit, security, and markets that facilitated the dramatic expansion of Britain's network of global trade in Asia, Africa and America.

+Stockbrokers gathered and traded in coffee houses, notably Jonathan's and Garraway's, because they were not allowed in the Royal Exchange due to their rude manners.

-At Lloyd's Coffee House, frequented by merchants and sailors, deals in the shipping industry were conducted.
+Lloyd's Coffee House, frequented by merchants and sailors, "developed a unique range of financial publications (a single-page list of shipping movements from 1692 and a marine newspaper, Lloyds News, for five months in 1696–7), which made the coffee-house the centre of the London shipping world".
 As a result, it became the major insurer Lloyd's of London.

-In the 17th century, stockbrokers also gathered and traded in coffee houses, notably Jonathan's Coffee-House, because they were not allowed in the Royal Exchange due to their rude manners.

 Print news culture

 The English coffeehouse also acted as a primary centre of communication for news.
-Historians strongly associate English coffeehouses with print and scribal publications, as they were important venues for the reading and distribution of such materials, as well as the gathering of important news information.
+Historians strongly associate English coffeehouses with print and scribal publications, as they were important venues for the reading and distribution of such materials, as well as the gathering of important new information.
 Most coffeehouses provided pamphlets and newspapers, as the price of admission covered their costs.
 Patrons perused reading material at their leisure.
-Coffeehouses became increasingly associated with news culture, as news became available in a variety of forms throughout coffeehouses.
-These forms include: "Print, both licensed and unlicensed; manuscripts; aloud, as gossip, hearsay, and word of mouth."
+News became available in a variety of forms throughout coffeehouses: "in print, both licensed and unlicensed; in manuscripts; aloud, as gossip, hearsay, and word of mouth".
 Runners also went round to different coffeehouses, reporting the latest current events.
 Circulation of bulletins announcing sales, sailings, and auctions was also common in English coffeehouses.